mess110/ki/README.md

 # Ki Framework

-Tiny REST JSON ORM framework
+Tiny REST JSON ORM framework.

+Ki's goal is to help you protoype your ideas blazing fast.
+It has a db backend and provides a fullblown REST api on top.

 * rvm
 * mongodb